Eastside

 The space features bright blue and yellow walls, tile floors, and colorful chairs.
 My Taco’s logo is a sun, so it was no surprise to find sunburst artwork on the walls.
 The archway between the counter and dining room is strung with an artificial grape vine.
 It’s strictly order at the counter, with an elaborate chalk-drawn menu.

-This taco featured a tuft of lamb, raw onions, cilantro and yahualica salsa.
+Their signature taco features a tuft of lamb, raw onions, cilantro and yahualica salsa.

 Chuletas de Puerco ($7.25) en salsa casera was a seasonal special.
 The tender pork chops were bathed in a spicy salsa strewn with chile seeds.
 The plate came with crema-drizzled tomato and iceberg lettuce salad, orange Mexican rice and pureed refried beans.